University of Tasmania: 21st century

 The Australian Maritime College (AMC) merged with the university in 2008.
 The merger helped streamline degree programs and improved provision of basic services at the combined Newnham campus.

-The university formed the Institute for Marine and Antarctic Studies (IMAS) in 2010 to help integrate the Institute of Antarctic and Southern Ocean Studied and the Tasmanian Aquaculture and Fisheries Institute, as well as the universities existing marine and Antarctic facility.
+The university formed the Institute for Marine and Antarctic Studies (IMAS) in 2010 to help integrate the Institute of Antarctic, Southern Ocean Studied, Tasmanian Aquaculture and Fisheries Institute, as well as the universities existing marine and Antarctic facility.

 The Greenhill Observatory which houses a 1.27 metre optical telescope was opened in 2013 to replace the previous observatory at Canopus Hill, near Hobart.
 The observatory joined the universities two other observatories including the Mount Pleasant Radio Observatory and Ceduna Radio Observatory in Ceduna, South Australia.

 Move to the city

 In 2019, the University of Tasmania announced its intention to move from its Sandy Bay campus and into the Hobart central business district.
 As part of the plan, on 8 April 2019, UTAS acquired the K&D Warehouse along Melville Street, adding to the number of university buildings within the city centre.
 The warehouse was initially intended for accommodation, but following the release of the Draft Masterplan in May 2021, would be proposed as the new site for Engineering and Technology.

 In 2018 the University bought the Forestry Building, a heritage-listed complex situated at 79–93 Melville Street, Hobart.
 The university reported in January 2023 that the Forestry building would be restored and given new life as an inner-city hub for the learning, research and collaboration.
 The project restored the living forest to the dome.

 The masterplan includes targets for increased sustainability, community involvement, and better methods of transport into the CBD.
 The new city university precincts consist of West End, Midtown, Domain, Medical Precinct, and Wapping, with the old Sandy Bay campus to be transformed into a "world-leading example of a sustainable urban community".
 The transition is expected to take place over the next 10 years, with a priority placed on student and community satisfaction.
 The move to the city has attracted significant community opposition (in the local council area of Hobart City Council, in which the Sandy Bay campus is located) which has culminated in an elector poll being held on the issue in October 2022 at the same time as the Tasmanian local government elections.
 74.38% of polled electors in the Hobart City Council area voted against the University's proposal to relocate.
-It is not known if the same concerns are held by the wider Tasmanian community.
+It is not known if the same concerns are held by the wider Tasmanian community, particularly those in the north of the state.

 In August 2024, another education entity, National Institute of Education and Technology (NIET, Hobart Centre) moved in Old Hytten Building at the University of Tasmania Sandy Bay campus, which is partly repurpose for the University of Tasmania old campus.